 Former Head Coach and Offensive Coordinator Norv Turner made a career off of running versions of this offense.

 Other coaches have implemented pieces of the offense.
-Bill Belichick is quoted as saying that the pass-catching tight ends are “all direct descendants of Kellen Winslow”.
+Bill Belichick says that the pass-catching tight ends are “all direct descendants of Kellen Winslow.”
 With all the success he has had with Rob Gronkowski, it is fair to assume he has studied the Air Coryell system.

-Marty Schottenheimer is quoted as saying “putting three receivers on one side and flooding that area” probably originated from the Coryell offense.
+Marty Schottenheimer says, “putting three receivers on one side and flooding that area” probably originated from the Coryell offense.

-This offense was originally called the “West Coast Offense”.
-The offense Bill Walsh was running was accidentally called the West Coast Offense and the name carried over to his style
+This offense was originally called the “West Coast Offense.”
+Bill Walsh’s offense was running accidentally called the West Coast Offense, and the name carried over to his style.

 Do you have any questions about the Air Coryell Offense?
 Let us know below!